Get over 50% off our best selling courses with code THANKFUL24!

 If you have signed up for our online Toddler & Kid Course (specifically the step on Desserts and Sugar), you know that our approach to Halloween candy may be a bit different than you would expect for people who talk about nutrition for a living.
 Sure, candy is not a “health food”…but we eat for many reasons.
 Health isn’t always one of them.
 And collecting, sorting and enjoying Halloween candy is one of the joys of childhood for many kids.

 As with most things parenting-related, it’s all about balance and seeing the big picture.
 Candy will likely be part of your child’s normal food landscape.
-We can help them learn to manage it and get their fill so they don’t feel compared to sneak or binge on it.
+We can help them learn to manage it and get their fill so they don’t feel compelled to sneak or binge on it.
 Furthermore, we won’t always have control of how or what our kids eat – it’s important for us to continue to let them trust their bodies and hunger/fullness cues so they can rely on them as they gain more independence.

 Oftentimes parents assume that when they completely restrict sugar or candy, their kids simply won’t want it or won’t gravitate toward it.
 Research suggests otherwise.
 More restrictive habits around food actually lead to children eating beyond their hunger cues.
 This makes sense – we tend to want what we perceive we cannot have.
 Read more about this in our blog post all about sugar.

 Also remember, it’s OK to eat something simply because you love it.
 Not everything has to be eaten for our physical health.
-When we are satisfied by the foods we eat, we are more likely to eat an amount that’s appropriate from our body and move along with our day.
+When we are satisfied by the foods we eat, we are more likely to eat an amount that’s appropriate for our body and move along with our day.
 Food has less emotional power over us when it’s neutral, not “good” vs. “bad.”

 So, how do we handle this with Halloween or other holiday candy?
 The main premise is to let them have their fill when you decide to serve the candy and to not make a big deal out of it.
 Don’t use it as a bribery tool or as a reward – you’ll automatically elevate the candy and make it seem “special.”
 Remember, we want what we perceive is “off-limits.”